 I offered a modest proposal of wishes to fix Mission: Space back in September, and a key part was a custom experience.
 Guests may like the attraction, but they don’t ride it over and over.
 We admire the technology, but there’s no emotional connection.
 The chance to visit different planets or at least have surprising moments would make a difference.
 Disney invested too much to give up, so they need to improve Mission: Space.

 6. Expand World Showcase with a New Country Pavilion

 World Showcase hasn’t changed much since 1982, and that’s a good thing.
 It still works as designed and offers glimpses of other cultures through food, shops, and attractions.
-Even so, there are still opportunities for Disney to expand its scope.
-Norway and Morocco opened in the ‘80s, and we’ve heard rumors about other possibilities along the way.
+Even so, there are still opportunities for Disney to expand its scope, and I could write several wishes in this area.
+Norway and Morocco opened in the ‘80s, and we’ve heard rumors about other possibilities.
 It’s stunning that none have come to fruition in the past few decades.

 One challenge for adding a country would be cultural sensitivity; Disney probably doesn’t want the headaches.
 On the other hand, there are ways to present a country or even a larger region without falling into those traps.
 Disney could work alongside historians and experts to ensure that any new pavilion is respectful to its source nation.
 It also would make sense from a business perspective.
 Guests are hungry (pun intended) for new experiences at World Showcase.

 7. Develop a Coherent Theme That Keeps Epcot Unique